Lauterbrunnen Waterfall

 Top Hotels in Lucerne for Families

-Securing the ideal hotel for your family vacation is essential for creating lasting memories.
-Lucerne is a quaint small town, so staying in the Old Town allows you to enjoy picturesque scenery while still being just a 10-minute walk away from the train station.
+Lucerne is a small town, so staying in the Old Town allows you to enjoy picturesque scenery while still just a 10-minute walk from the train station.

 Here are some top-rated hotels in Lucerne that cater to families, each with a rating of 8 out of 10 or higher on Booking.com: